Pooling information in likelihood-free inference: Optimality of pooled posteriors

 \begin{lemma} If $\tr H_0\Omega_\Sigma\le \frac{1}{2}\min\{\mathcal{R}_0(S_1),\mathcal{R}_0(S_2)\}$, then $ \mathcal{R}_0(\widehat\omega)\le \min\{\mathcal{R}_0(S_1),\mathcal{R}_0(S_2)\}. $

-\end{lemma} {Lemma \ref{lem:naive1} demonstrates that if the trace of the covariance is negative, or small, then the pooled posterior will perform better than using either collection individually.
-The above condition can be checked in cases where the posterior covariance can be estimated reliably, however, it is not guaranteed to be satisfied in all settings.
-In Appendix \ref{sec:cell}, we give an example where the pooled posterior is outperformed by a particularly informative collection of summaries, which produces a small posterior variance, and has posterior means that are also well-located.
+\end{lemma} {Lemma \ref{lem:naive1} demonstrates that if the trace of the covariance $\tr H_0\Omega_\Sigma$ is negative, or small, then the pooled posterior will perform better than using the posterior for $S_1$ or $S_2$ individually.
+The above condition can be checked in cases where the posterior covariance can be estimated reliably.
+Consider again the special case that $S_1$ and $S_2$ are univariate.
+Then, $\tr H_0\Omega_\Sigma=\rho\sigma_1\sigma_2 B_1^\top B_2\left(B_1^\top B_1 B_2^\top B_2\right)^{-1}\tr H_0$ and thus, the condition of Lemma~\ref{lem:naive1} is for example fulfilled if the covariance between $S_1$ and $S_2$ is low.
+However, it is not guaranteed to be satisfied in all settings.
+In Appendix~A.3, we give an example where the pooled posterior is outperformed by a particularly informative collection of summaries, which produces a small posterior variance, and has posterior means that are also well-located.
 As a consequence, the pooled posterior does not {produce more accurate inferences than those based solely on the more informative collection.
-However, in this example we note that the difference between the pooled results and best performing results, as measured by MSE, are minimal, and the pooled posterior still produces accurate inferences.}}
+However, the differences between the pooled results and best performing results, as measured by MSE, are relatively small, and the pooled posterior still produces accurate inferences.}}